TungstenTransformation/KTScripts/Training the Text Content Locator.md

       Set Field=pXDoc.Fields.ItemByName(FieldNames(F))
       'find the start and last word in the text matching the value Phrase_FindInWords(Values(F),pXDoc.Words, StartWord, LastWord)
+      If Not StartWord Is Nothing Then
          'add the entire phrase to the field.
 Now the fields know the word id's and the Text Locator can train For W= StartWord.IndexOnDocument To LastWord.IndexOnDocument
             Field.Words.Append(pXDoc.Words(W))
          Next
          Field.Confidence=1.00 ' it is the truth! so set the confidence to 100% Field.ExtractionConfident=True
+      End If
    Next
 End Sub

 Sub Phrase_FindInWords(searchText As String ,Words As CscXDocWords,ByRef StartWord As CscXDocWord, ByRef LastWord As CscXDocWord)
-   'Find a phrase in a longer text and return the first and last word of that phrase Dim W As Long, Start As String, C As Long
+   'Find a phrase in a longer text and return the first and last word of that phrase Dim W As Long, Start As String, C As Long, Pos As Long Set StartWord=Nothing
+   Set LastWord=Nothing
+   If searchText="" Then Exit Sub Pos=InStr(LCase(Words.Text),LCase(searchText)) Select Case Pos
+   Case Is <1
-   If InStr(Words.Text,searchText)<1 Then Err.Raise(1234,,"Cannot find '" & searchText & "' in ' " & Words.Text & "'.")
+      Exit Sub 'Nothing to search for.
+Err.Raise(1234,,"Cannot find '" & searchText & "' in ' " & Words.Text & "'.")
-   Start=Left(Words.Text,InStr(Words.Text,searchText)-1)
+   Case 1
+      Start="" 'first word of text is a match
+   Case Else ' match found in middle of text
+      Start=Left(Words.Text,Pos-1)
+   End Select

    For C=1 To Len(Start)
       If Mid(Start,C,1)=" " Then W=W+1
    Next